How Much Does Replacing a Garage Door Cost?

 Additional Costs To Consider When Replacing a Garage Door

 Of course it’s not just the door itself that you need to consider with garage door installation.
 There are potential structural modifications to think about, and you’ll need adequate insulation to withstand the elements.
-If your project goes beyond just the door, plan on factoring in costs such as garage door openers, WiFi connectivity features and security upgrades.
+If your project goes beyond just the door, plan on factoring in costs such as garage door opener installation, WiFi connectivity features and security upgrades.

 Other costs that may come into play are permit and inspection fees, extended warranties and any fees associated with financing the project.